milosursulovic/shop-daily/README.md

 ## ***THIS REPOSITORY IS JUST FOR TRAINING PURPOSE***

 ### Contribution
 Feel free to fork and contribute to this repository.
-I'll try to approve every PR that makes sense, as soon as possible.
 Also be free to star this repository.

 ### Technologies & Methodologies: